gperdrizet/unit-two-frameworks/README.md

 ### 1. GitHub codespace (recommended)

-Fork a copy of the repository, then the credentials mentioned above as codespace secrets: settings → Secrets and variables → Codespaces → New repository secret.
+Fork a copy of the repository, then add the credentials mentioned above as codespace secrets: settings → Secrets and variables → Codespaces → New repository secret.
 Start a new codespace on main.

 ### 2. Local